 Simple treatment

 Generally, we use oral anti-inflammatories to reduce pain and swelling.
-In addition, rest from sports, range of motion exercises, and rehab will accelerate recovery.
-Some examples of knee range of motion exercises include heel slides, seated knee bending, and seated chair slides.
+In addition, rest from sports, range-of-motion exercises, and rehab will accelerate recovery.
+Some examples of knee range-of-motion exercises include heel slides, seated knee bending, and seated chair slides.

 Surgery for Pellegrini-Stieda lesion